-Photo of Jonian Rafti, CIPP/US, AIGP
+Photo of Jonian Rafti

 Jonian Rafti is an associate in the Corporate Department and a member of the Health Care Group.
 He regularly represents private equity investors, health systems, management companies, physician groups, and lenders in complex transactional and health care regulatory matters.